-◆ Proposals similar to the projects selected from FY2008 to FY2019 will be reviewed based on viewpoints such as whether noticeable differences exist in terms of aspects of the research objective, target, approach, region of implementation, etc. or whether a greater contribution to the resolution of global issues can be expected under competitive implementation with existing similar projects.
-In particular, proposals that build upon the research target and region of implementation of earlier projects will be studied carefully in terms of to what extent they bring new contribution to the resolution of the issues.
+- Proposals that are expected to contribute to resolving social issues through the proactive utilization of ICT in research or implementation are encouraged. - ◆ Proposals similar to the projects selected from FY2008 to FY2020 will be reviewed based on viewpoints such as whether noticeable differences exist in terms of aspects of the research objective, target, approach, region of implementation, etc. or whether a greater contribution to the resolution of global issues can be expected under competitive implementation with existing similar projects.
+In particular, proposals that build upon the research target and region of implementation of earlier projects will be studied carefully in terms of to what extent they bring new contribution to the resolution of the issues. - ◆ Proposals founded on a sound experience working with the partner country in question are encouraged.